-Back in September 2003, Lleyton Hewitt defeated Roger Federer at Rod Laver Arena in the Davis Cup semi-final, bouncing back from two sets to love deficit to secure the victory for Australia over Switzerland.
-From 2005, Roger was there to help his country in the World Group Play-Off for five consecutive years, missing the competition in 2010 when Switzerland dropped out from the elite level.
+In September 2003, Lleyton Hewitt defeated Roger Federer at Rod Laver Arena in the Davis Cup semi-final, bouncing back from two sets to love deficit to secure Australia's victory over Switzerland.
+From 2005, Roger helped his country in the World Group Play-Off for five consecutive years, missing the competition in 2010 when Switzerland dropped out from the elite level.

-Roger grabbed a break in the third game of the opener and brought it home with a hold at love in game ten after 29 minutes, with Isner who forged the advantage in the sixth game of the second set when the Swiss netted an easy forehand.
+Roger grabbed a break in the opener's third game and brought it home with a hold at love in game ten after 29 minutes.
+Isner forged the advantage in the second set's sixth game when the Swiss netted an easy forehand and served out for the set at 5-3 with an ace.

-Serving for the set at 5-3, John landed an ace to take it 6-3, gathering momentum and fending off three break chances in the sixth game of the third set with some brave hitting to stay on the positive side of the scoreboard.
+Gathering momentum, the American fended off three break chances in the third set's sixth game with some brave hitting that kept him on the positive side of the scoreboard.

 Roger Federer lost to John Isner on clay in Davis Cup in 2012.